jnnorthway/Arduino-IR-Remote/README.md

 # Arduino-IR-Remote

-Remote controller for sound system and rgb LED's.
+## Remote controller for sound system and rgb LED's.
-Made for:
+#### Made for:
 Arduino uno / tft touch screen

-Currently converting to Raspberry pi using python.
+## Currently converting to Raspberry pi using python.
+Will be wired directly to LED strip, and interface with sound system via IR.